pagkly/Zed/Investopedia3/Underwriting Standards.md

 ## How Underwriting Standards Work

 Sound underwriting standards protect financial institutions from excessive risks that can lead to losses.
-History indicates that lending and underwriting standards are generally [pro-cyclical](https://www.investopedia.com/terms/p/procyclical.asp).
+History indicates that lending and underwriting standards are generally [[pro-cyclical]](https://www.investopedia.com/terms/p/procyclical.asp).
 As competitive pressures increase for loan growth, banks may be enticed to ease underwriting standards to expand the loan portfolio in order to generate earnings.
 As conditions begin to deteriorate, this easing of underwriting standards can cause banks to face an increased risk, followed by rising losses and an eventual tightening of underwriting standards.

-For example, during the [financial crisis](https://www.investopedia.com/terms/f/financial-crisis.asp) of 2008-2009, some lenders reduced prepayment fees and offered heightened flexibility on the terms of the loans they issued.
+For example, during the [[financial crisis]](https://www.investopedia.com/terms/f/financial-crisis.asp) of 2008-2009, some lenders reduced prepayment fees and offered heightened flexibility on the terms of the loans they issued.
 During that same crisis, many companies also tightened underwriting standards (one of the culprits in the downturn).

 ## Requirements for Underwriting Standards

-The choice to modify a financial institution's lending terms and underwriting standards is usually the result of decisions made by the [board](https://www.investopedia.com/terms/b/boardofdirectors.asp) and senior management.
+The choice to modify a financial institution's lending terms and underwriting standards is usually the result of decisions made by the [[board]](https://www.investopedia.com/terms/b/boardofdirectors.asp) and senior management.
 Alternatively, subtle, de facto revisions in policies can result from how standards and procedures are actually applied in practice.
 In both instances, appropriate risk management steps must be taken to ensure risks are properly identified, monitored and controlled, and that loan pricing, terms or other safeguards against nonperformance are appropriate for the risks being taken.

 A 1998 study of lending practices outlined six core lending terms and underwriting standards for maintaining strong credit discipline and assuring smart credit decisions.
 Those standards include: